ArsMing276/ECS171-Machine-Learning/README.md

 To whom it may concern:

 As I mentioned in the application, I had given you two repositories on some of my past projects and homework.
 One of them is where you are watching now.
-The other one, however, you may find the address becoming invalid.
+The other one, however, you may find the link becoming invalid.
 This is because I modified that repository after I had submitted my application.
 If this is the case for you, you may go to the following updated address to watch.

 https://bitbucket.org/ArsMing276/stat-242/src

 Best Regards,

 Yilun Yang